 Ozone is a gas that exists naturally in our atmosphere.
-Most heavily concentrated in a region of the atmosphere commonly referred to as the ozone layer, its function is to absorb the Sun’s ultraviolet radiation before it reaches the earth’s surface, protecting both us and all other living things from the sun’s harmful ultraviolet rays.
-The ozone layer acts as a shield, making life possible on our planet by absorbing the ultraviolet rays, and keeping them from doing damage to the life thriving on the Earth’s surface.
-The effect of the ozone layer is, in a way, opposite of the greenhouse effect.
-While the greenhouse effect holds energy in, keeping the Earth’s temperature warm, (in the case of global warming, potentially too warm), the Ozone layer keeps ultraviolet radiation out.
-It filters it and blocks it from reaching the planet’s surface.
+It is most heavily concentrated in a region of the atmosphere that scientists refer to as the ozone layer, and its function is to absorb the Sun’s ultraviolet radiation before it reaches the earth’s surface, protecting both us as well as all other living things from the sun’s harmful ultraviolet rays.
+In this way the ozone layer acts as a shield, making life possible on our planet by absorbing the ultraviolet rays, and keeping them from doing damage to the life thriving on the Earth’s surface.
+In a way, the effect of the ozone layer is the opposite of the greenhouse effect: while the greenhouse effect holds energy and heat in, keeping the Earth’s temperature warm, (in the case of global warming, potentially too warm), the function of the ozone layer is that it blocks something out, namely,-ultraviolet radiation.
+It filters it and blocks harmful ultraviolet radiation from reaching the planet’s surface.

-This is why it’s so important to address a phenomenon known as the hole in the ozone layer.
-A hole can occur in the ozone because the layer varies in its density around the globe.
-And as a result, when the ozone layer is damaged and becomes too thin, the damage shows up first and is most noticeable at the poles.
-This ozone depletion is what we refer to as the “hole in the ozone layer”.
+What do experts mean when they refer to a hole in the ozone layer?
+The significance of ozone in maintaining life on our planet makes it critically important to address this phenomenon.
+A hole can occur in the ozone because the layer varies in its density around the globe, with its density being the thinnest at the north and south pole.
+As a result, when the ozone layer is damaged and becomes too thin, the damage shows up first and is most noticeable at the poles.
+This ozone depletion is what scientists refer to as the “hole in the ozone layer”.
 Ozone depletion has generated worldwide concern over the increased risk of cancer and other negative side effects that can result from when too much of the sun’s ultraviolet radiation reaches the planet surface.

 “The Ozone layer protects humans, plants, and wildlife from the sun’s harmful ultraviolet radiation…”